CMMC Assessment

 Who Needs CMMC Certification?

-CMMC audits are required for any organization in the defense industrial base or DIB, which includes the more than 300,000 organizations that do work for the United States Armed Forces under the DoD.
-CMMC 2.0 is far-reaching.
-A CMMC audit includes contractors, subcontractors, researchers, and staff in engineering, development, and supply chain operations.
-The participants involved with a CMMC audit depend on the type and nature of information flowing from the prime contractor.
+CMMC assessments are required for any organization in the defense industrial base or DIB, which includes thousands of organizations that perform work for the U.S. DoD.
+CMMC assessments include all DoD contractors and subcontractors.
+The participants involved in a CMMC assessment depend on the type and nature of information that flows from the prime contractor.

-Organizations are allowed to achieve different CMMC levels for parts of their network based on where CUI or Federal Contract Information (FCI) is handled and stored.
+Organizations are conceivably allowed to achieve different CMMC levels for parts of their network based on where CUI or FCI are handled and stored.
 However, industry best practices suggest that CMMC compliance levels be the same across an organization’s network.
 This allows disparate groups within the ecosystem to communicate and share information more easily.

 The CMMC certification process varies depending on the desired level.
-Generally, an organization can spend 9-24 months preparing for and going through the CMMC audit process.
+Generally, an organization can spend 12-18 months preparing for and going through the CMMC assessment process, even when they have the requisite skill-sets in place.

 According to the DoD: “CMMC is intended to serve as a verification mechanism to ensure appropriate levels of cybersecurity practices and processes are in place to ensure basic cyber hygiene as well as protect controlled unclassified information (CUI) that resides on the Department’s industry partners’ networks.” |